 - Death – $2000 to $5,000 fine and up to seven years of jail time

-The level of penalties a driver faces depends on the severity of the accident.
+The level of penalties a driver faces depends on the accident’s severity.
 Greater property damage or more serious injuries will lead to more severe penalties.
 New York law defines serious injuries as those that cause death, disfigurement, dismemberment, fractures, loss of a fetus, and damage to various systems, organs, or body members.

 Types of Hit-and-Run Accidents

-A driver can panic and hurry away from the scene in any type of accident.
+A driver can panic and hurry away from the scene in any accident.
 The types of hit-and-run accidents we handle at Harris Keenan & Goldfarb include:

 - head-on collisions